HPS 0410 Einstein for Everyone

 Two elaborations supported the conventionality thesis, Reichenbach's causal theory of time and his ε.

-An early appeal of the conventionality thesis was that it appeared to conform especially well with Reichenbach's causal theory of time, discussed above.
+An early appeal of the conventionality thesis was that it appeared to conform especially well with Reichenbach's causal theory of time, discussed in an earlier chapter.
 It asserts that temporal relations simply are nothing more that causal relations: For event E2 to be later than event E1 just means that a process at E1 can causally affect a process at E2.
 Reichenbach understood relativity theory to assert that no real propagation goes faster than light; light is what he called a "first signal."

 Returning to Einstein's clocks A and B , it follows that none of the events at clock A between the emission of the light signal and its return can causally affect what happens at clock B at the event of the reflection of the light signal.
 For any such causal influence, in either direction, would need to propagate faster than light.